AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/ccjsapi.md

 #### setNonPersisted(name) {#setnonpersisted-name}

-Hiermee wordt een gegevenseigenschap gemarkeerd als niet voortgezet.
+Hiermee wordt een gegevenseigenschap gemarkeerd als niet blijvend.

 **Parameters**

-* naam: Tekenreeks.
+* name: String.
 The name of the property that is not to be persisted.

 **Retourneert**